energyaudit/Spring-Context-Test/README.md

 # Spring Pet Clinic

+All source code examples in the repository are for my [Online Course - Testing Spring Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO)

 This source code repository contains JUnit 5 and Spring Framework Testing examples.

+The main source code is a copy of the [Spring Framework Pet Clinic project](https://github.com/spring-petclinic/spring-framework-petclinic).
+This is a reference project using a traditional 3-layer architecture without Spring Boot.

 ## Setup
 ### Requirements